SumiTomohiko/HttpSync/README.rst

 This application show you no advertises.

-This is open source software.
+This is open source software under the MIT lisence.
 Source code is available at `the author's website <http://neko-daisuki.ddo.jp/~SumiTomohiko/index.html>`.

 .. vim: tabstop=2 shiftwidth=2 expandtab softtabstop=2 filetype=rst